-Opsaal.
 It’s an Afrikaans word that means ‘saddle up’, but it was also a place: a farm, to be exact – a lonesome speck of nothing on the edge of a dirt track nowhere near a main road in the South African wilderness, somewhere in the Adelaide district.

-With the passing of each day, and with each successive attack, Helena became increasingly tense and afraid, but she had to hold out – she had to put on a façade, keep a brave face until her husband returned.
-Because she knew, if they stayed there… someone was going to die.
+Something unseen and violent lurked in the shadows at Opsaal, strange shadow-figures roamed the old corrugated iron structure, something that wasn’t shy or recalcitrant about striking her in front of her children!
+It also wasn’t restricted to the house itself.
+A darkness infected the entire property and struck terror into the hearts of them all!
+With the passing of each day, Helena became increasingly tense and afraid, but she had to hold out – she had to put on a façade, keep a brave face for the sake of her children!
+They had to hold out until Peter returned.
+Then they would plan an escape.
+Because she knew if they stayed there, someone was going to die.

 Opsaal is a tale based on a family legend from the van der Westhuizen side of the author’s family lore, and hence, is based on a true story.

 - Published: First Edition, November 13, 2021 (eBook and paperback); January 14, 2022 (audiobook).